liamcain/obsidian-calendar-plugin/README.md

 > Note: The path here won't autocomplete for you, you'll need to enter the full path.

 - **Format:** The date format for the weekly note filename.
-Defaults to `"YYYY-[W]ww`.
+Defaults to `"gggg-[W]ww`.
 If you use `DD` in the week format, this will refer to first day of the week (Sunday or Monday, depending on your settings).

 #### Template Tags